hal58th/KitHackDoc/ScenarioEditor/ScenarioEditor.md

 Compile log location:
 You are supposed to be able to see the logs with the log viewer (F8).
 But you can view the log at:
 `%USERPROFILE%\AppData\LocalLow\Floating Origin Interactive\KitHack Model Club\Player.log`

+## Tips and Keybinds

+* When placing props, you can hit the tab key to orient the prop placement axis to up.
+This is useful for moving props that are rotated.
+* To copy and paste props, you have to hit ctrl+c then ctrl+v ON TOP of the same prop.
+Then you can move the blue circle to the new location to place the prop.
+* To place multiple props at a time, hold down ctrl while left clicking.

 ## How do I do...?